Why We Soak and Dehydrate Our Nuts May 15 2016

 Nuts are delicious, super versatile, and nutritional powerhouses.
 This makes them an excellent ingredient in our grain free desserts.
 However, nuts contain not-so-helpful phytic acid, so we take extra care to prepare them properly.

-Most commercial brands do not prepare their nut butters in this way, and they can leave you feeling very heavy after eating them.
-This nut butter is perfect right out of the jar and will leave you feeling enlivened because we've done some of the hard digestive work for your body already.
+Most food companies do not prepare their nuts in this way, and they can leave you feeling very heavy after eating them.
+We've done some of the hard digestive work for your body already.

-Soaking and dehydrating is key for our Super Almond Cookies, many of our muffins, and the crisp topping many of you are enjoying this week.
+Soaking and dehydrating is key for our Super Almond Cookies, our housemade Blueberry Lemon Granola, many of our Paleo Bakery muffins, and our new Paleo Sandwich Bread.